wp-plugins/plugin-protector/readme.txt

 = Can I use Plugin Protector on a multisite install? =

 Yes, as of Version 0.4, Plugin Protector allows for protection in the network admin of a multisite install.

+= Does Plugin Protector give me a final line of defense when updating a file from the plugin editor? =

+It does display a warning when you are editing a protected plugin, but does not enact any safeguards after having clicked 'Update File'.

 == Changelog ==